henricattoire/aergia/README.md

 # aergia

-aergia is a small plugin to that helps you manage snippets.
+aergia is a small plugin that helps you manage snippets.

 ### installation